Black Caucus of the American Library Association: Awards

 The BCALA offers awards for books, e-books, innovative leaders (referred to as trailblazers), and a scholarship in honor of E. J. Josey.

+The BCALA Literary Book Awards were first presented at the Second National Conference of African American Librarians in 1994.
 Awards are given for four categories: Fiction, Nonfiction, Poetry Collection, and First Novel.
 The initial First Novel Award went to Alexs Pate, for the novel Losing Absalom.
 Some of the recent book awards have been for The Twelve Tribes of Hattie and If One of Us Should Fall.
 The SELF-e literary award, recognizing self-published poetry and fiction, was created in 2015 by BCALA in partnership with BiblioBoard, becoming the first ebook award sponsored by an organization affiliated with the American Library Association.

+In 2021 the BCALA launched the Children & Young Adult Literary Awards to honor outstanding books that celebrate the diversity of the Black experience, offering young readers essential windows, mirrors, and sliding glass doors to see themselves and their communities reflected in literature.

 The Black Books Galore! contest was sponsored by BCALA to public and school library programs that support increased awareness of African-American children's literature through public programming.